Rebecca of Sunnybrook Farm (1917 film): Reception

 Like many American films of the time, Rebecca of Sunnybrook Farm was subject to cuts by city and state film censorship boards.
 The Chicago Board of Censors required a cut of the intertitle "I have just learned the Simpsons are not married."

+Critical Assessment

+Acknowledging that Rebecca was a “huge hit.”, biographer Jeanine Basinger observes that “Today, when an excerpt is chosen as a typical Mary Pickford scene, it’s often one from this film.”
+Basinger continues:

+Basinger adds that, by 1917, moviegoers favored the then 25-year-old Pickford “when she pretended to be a little girl” in her character portrayals.